NicholasDrian/web_cad/README.md

 This repo contains a number of things:
-- A 3D CAD engine
+- A CAD library/engine for web apps
   - Written in Rust, compiled to WASM, using WebGPU, targeting modern browsers.
   - currently a WIP
 - Basic examples of how to use the engine.